thakurinbox/npm/README.md

 # Basic node app with most required modules/packages
 This is a basic node app.
 You can download it and start your new project easily.
 I have added few necessary modules in it.

-You can update or uninstall the packages by following the below comands.
+You can update or uninstall the packages by following the below commands.

 ## express
-I have added express in it. following are to commands you can run on your command line to update it or remove it.

 ###### Install express and save it in your packages
 ```